 If a child is returned to the site, program staff will contact the family to discuss why the child was returned and will support the family to help resolve the matter.
-Transportation expectations and drop-off options will be discussed and the Transportation Supervisor will be notified.
+Transportation expectations and drop-off options will be discussed and the Director of Child & Family Support Services will be notified.
 Transportation services may be cancelled after a child is returned 4 times.